rsbohn/heck/README.md

 DISCLAIMER:

 This is nothing to do with Ben Heckendorf.
-It's more of an "Oh heck I may as well get started it." project.
+It's more of an "Oh heck I may as well get it started." project.